This is a Preprint and has not been peer reviewed. This is version 1 of this Preprint.

-El Niño-Southern Oscillation (ENSO) shapes extreme weather globally, causing myriad socioeconomic impacts.
-But whether economies recover from ENSO events and how changes to ENSO from anthropogenic forcing will affect the global economy are unknown.
-Here we show that El Niño persistently reduces country-level economic growth, attributing $4.9T and $7.4T in global income losses to the 1982-83 and 1997-98 El Niños, respectively.
-Increases in ENSO amplitude and teleconnections from warming cause $374T in discounted global losses over the 21st century in a middle-of-the-road emissions scenario, but these effects are shaped by stochastic variation in the future sequence of El Niño and La Niña events.
-Our results highlight both the sensitivity of the economy to climate variability independent of warming and the possibility of future growth reductions due to anthropogenic intensification of such variability.
+El Niño-Southern Oscillation (ENSO) shapes extreme weather globally, causing myriad socioeconomic impacts, but whether economies recover from ENSO events and how anthropogenic changes to ENSO will affect the global economy are unknown.
+Here we show that El Niño persistently reduces country-level economic growth, attributing $4.1T and $5.7T in global income losses to the 1982-83 and 1997-98 events, respectively.
+Increased ENSO amplitude and teleconnections from warming cause $84T in 21st-century economic losses in an emissions scenario consistent with current mitigation pledges, but these effects are shaped by stochastic variation in the sequence of El Niño and La Niña events.
+Our results highlight the sensitivity of the economy to climate variability independent of warming and the potential for future losses due to anthropogenic intensification of such variability.

 https://doi.org/10.31223/X5NM1W